 - UK supports the maintenance of the EU guarantee that prevents higher risk imports of live farmed (or other) salmonids from G. salaris risk areas; - A surveillance programme for G. salaris is in place.
-This is managed by the FHI and collects fish from a monitoring programme. - Defra is funding research to assess the colonisation risk of G. salaris in UK (Cefas 2009-13) and the susceptibility of UK fish stocks to this parasite (Stirling University PhD, 2008-2012). - DSFBs and Fishery Trusts maintain biosecurity plans and actively promote the clean, check, dry campaign (LINK). - A Contingency plan (see link below) is in place and exercises take place to ensure preparedness for any potential outbreak.
-See: http://scotland.gov.uk/resource/Doc/1062/0115961.pdf
+This is managed by the FHI and collects fish from a monitoring programme; - Defra is funding research to assess the colonisation risk of G. salaris in UK (Cefas 2009-13) and the susceptibility of UK fish stocks to this parasite (Stirling University PhD, 2008-2012); - DSFBs and Fishery Trusts maintain biosecurity plans and actively promote the clean, check, dry campaign; and

+• A Contingency plan is in place and exercises take place to ensure preparedness for any potential outbreak.

 4.7 What are the main threats to wild salmon and challenges for management in relation to aquaculture, introductions and transfers, and transgenics, taking into account the Williamsburg Resolution, the BMP Guidance and specific issues on which action was recommended for this jurisdiction in the Final Report of the Aquaculture FAR Review Group, (CNL(11)11)?

 Threat/ Challenge A1 Management of fish introductions and stocking within appropriate regulatory framework.
 Threat/ challenge A2 Introduction and spread of non-native fish, invertebrate species, parasite and diseases, including G. salaris .
 Threat/ challenge A3 Management of any identified interactions between aquaculture and wild fisheries.